hirrolot/metalang99/README.md

 (Hint: `v(something)` evaluates to `something`.)

-Metalang99 provides a firm foundation for writing declarative, reliable, and maintainable metaprograms in pure C99.
+Metalang99 is a firm foundation for writing reliable and maintainable metaprograms in pure C99.

 It is implemented as an interpreted functional language upon preprocessor macros -- just `#include <metalang99.h>` and you are ready to go.
 Most of the time, you would not use Metalang99 directly but through userland libraries such as [Datatype99] and [Interface99] -- see below.